Taking care of any puppy is always challenging. Raising an Australian shepherd puppy is no different.

 The fur on an Aussie puppy is double-layered, meaning there’s a thick layer of fur underneath a thinner layer.
 Because of this, an Aussie puppy needs to be groomed more often than other dog breeds.
 They usually need to be groomed at least once a week, but they might need to be groomed more often, depending on where you live.

 For example, if you live somewhere that constantly has hot or humid weather, you’ll have to groom your Aussie puppy more often.
-Their thick coat causes them to get hot much faster, which can result in overheating and taking a toll on their physical health.

 If you live somewhere that has colder weather most of the time, you won’t have to groom them as much.
 The extra layer of fur helps to keep them warm in chilly conditions, so you don’t have to worry too much about getting rid of the extra fur.